aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 When CDK version `2.0` is released to General Availability (GA), the single monolithic Construct Library package we vend will no longer allow breaking changes in its main modules.
-Unstable modules, which include both modules that are Experimental, and in Developer Preview, will be vended separately.
-Users will not experience breaking changes in minor releases of the CDK unless they explicitly opt-in to using unstable APIs.
+The purpose of this RFC is to discuss the motivation behind this change, and to describe how API experiments will be carried out in the CDK post `2.0`.

 # Motivation